Step 1

 • Pet food

-BPI certified compostable items are accepted
+BPI certified compostable items

 Leaf logo with BPI Compostable text